Muzamil-Tariq-resolver/Global-Energy-Consumption-Analysis/README.md

 # Global Energy Analytics Pipeline

 ## Overview
-This project presents an end-to-end data analytics pipeline for analyzing global energy consumption patterns across countries and over time.
+End-to-end data analytics for analyzing global energy consumption patterns across countries and over time.
 It combines SQL-based data transformation with Tableau visualizations to explore energy demand, carbon emissions, and the transition from fossil fuels to renewable energy sources.

-The project emphasizes a structured, data-driven approach to uncover trends, compare national energy systems, and evaluate sustainability through engineered metrics and interactive dashboards.
+Emphasizes a structured, data-driven approach to uncover trends, compare national energy systems, and evaluate sustainability through engineered metrics and interactive dashboards.

 ---